toonjoey/toontown-project-bikehorn/README.md

 ***NOTE: DUE TO THE EXTREMELY LARGE TEXTURE SIZES OF THIS PACK, THERE IS A HIGH CHANCE OF LAG ON MID-TO-LOW-RANGE PCS.
 INTEL HD GRAPHICS CARDS ARE NOT RECOMMENDED TO BE USED WHEN RUNNING THIS PACK.
 YOU HAVE BEEN WARNED, USE THIS AT YOUR OWN RISK.***

+***This is the Toontown Rewritten branch.
+For support for non-TTR resources, please see the Toontown Online branch.

 # FAQ

 **Q:** How do I install this?